zh54321/EntraTokenAid/README.md

 - Invoke-ClientCredential: Client credentials flow (atm. only by using credentials)

 #### Changed
-- Invoke Auth: Major overhault of the local HTTP Server:
+- Invoke Auth: Major overhaul of the local HTTP server:
   - Can now be stopped using Ctrl +C.
   - Better HTTP server error handling for improved stability